iaifi/iaifi.github.io/phd-summer-school.md

 Students for the Summer School will have the option to reserve dorm rooms (at their own expense) at Boston University for 96.50 USD per night.
 Instructions for this will be provided to students upon acceptance.

 ### Costs
 * There is no registration fee for the Summer School.
 Students for the Summer School are expected to cover the cost of travel and boarding.
-Boston University dorm rooms will be available to reserve at 96.50USD per night.
+Boston University dorm rooms will be available for 5 nights at no cost for Summer School students who need them.
 * Lunch each day, as well as coffee and snacks at breaks, will be provided daily during the Summer School, along with at least one dinner during the Summer School.
-* Students who wish to stay for the [IAIFI Summer Workshop](/summer-workshop.html) will be able to book the same rooms through the weekend and the Workshop if they choose.
+* Students who wish to stay for the [IAIFI Summer Workshop](/summer-workshop.html) will be able to book the same rooms through the weekend and the Workshop if they choose (at their own expense).

 ## Lecturers
 Additional lecturers and tutorial leads will be announced soon.